drycc/monitor/README.md

 Also provided is an Influxdb container which only runs 1 instance of the database.
 It also does not write any data to the host filesystem so it is not a durable system right now.
 For more information please read [this](influxdb/README.md)

 Lastly, Grafana is a stand alone graphing application.
 It natively supports Influxdb as a datasource and provides a robust engine for creating dashboards on top of timeseries data.
-We provide a few out of the box dashboards for monitoring Deis Workflow and Kubernetes but please feel free to use them as a starting point for creating your own dashboards.
+We provide a few out of the box dashboards for monitoring Drycc Workflow and Kubernetes but please feel free to use them as a starting point for creating your own dashboards.

 # Architecture Diagram